wenbobao/PPiOS-Rename/README.md

     Error: could not find any *-Prefix.pch files under .

-This is because `ios-class-guard` is attempting to add an `#include` to a Precompiled Header file, and it can't find a suitable file to add it to.
+This is because *PPiOS-CG* is attempting to add an `#import` to a Precompiled Header file, and it can't find a suitable file to add it to.
 This is typically because projects created in Xcode 6 and above don't contain a `.pch` file by default.

 To fix this, add a `.pch` file as follows:

-1. In Xcode go to `File -> New -> File -> iOS -> Other -> PCH File`.
+1. In Xcode go to *File -> New -> File -> iOS -> Other -> PCH File*.

 2. Name the file e.g. `MyProject-Prefix.pch`. *PPiOS-CG* looks for a file matching `*-Prefix.pch`.

 3. At the target's *Build Settings*, in *Apple LLVM - Language* section, set **Prefix Header** to your PCH file name.

-4. At the target's *Build Settings*, in *Apple LLVM - Language* section, set **Precompile Prefix Header** to `YES`.
+4. At the target's *Build Settings*, in *Apple LLVM - Language* section, set **Precompile Prefix Header** to *YES*.

 ### Undefined symbols / exclusions